-People all over the world have been listing their properties on Airbnb and accepting travelers looking for a unique local experience and stay.
-The website has enabled the monetization of recreational properties, spare bedrooms, or unused basement suites globally and been a fantastic opportunity for those entrepreneurial enough to try.
+People all over the world list their properties on Airbnb and accept travelers looking for a unique local experience and stay.
+The popular booking platform has enabled the monetization of recreational properties, spare bedrooms, or unused basement suites globally and has been a fantastic opportunity for those entrepreneurial enough to try.

-There are 5 major steps to getting started on Airbnb:
+The 5 major steps to getting started on Airbnb

 Half of the fun of Airbnb is the ability to rent out practically anything.
 If you can dream of it, it's likely already being rented on Airbnb.
 Knowing what type of space you intend on renting on Airbnb is the first step to starting your journey as an Airbnb host.

 The most common place to start on Airbnb is a spare room or suite in your personal home.
-But for those without a home to rent there are a few strategies available to list spaces on Airbnb such as rental arbitrage, co-hosting, and/or property management.
-All three strategies allow you to rent out spaces that you don’t own!
-Awesome right!
-Rental arbitrage, co-hosting, and property management can all be great strategies but it’s important to educate yourself on the legality, pros, and cons of each.
+But for those without a home to rent, there are a few strategies available to list spaces on Airbnb, such as rental arbitrage, co-hosting, and/or property management.
+All three strategies allow you to rent out spaces that you don’t own, but it’s important to educate yourself on the legality and pros and cons of each.

-If you’re really bold perhaps you should try renting out a truly unique space:
+If you’re really bold, perhaps you can try renting out a truly unique space.

 Here are few ideas to get you started on your theme:

-Beachside - Bring the outside in!
-Furnish your home with wicker chair furniture, driftwood accents with a bright and airy living room.
+- Beachside Bring the outside in!
+Furnish your home with wicker furniture and driftwood accents with a bright and airy living room.

-Budget-Friendly - providing a budget-friendly option can be a great strategy!
-Look for great deals at Ikea, thrift stores, and Craigslist.
-Just remember budget-friendly doesn’t mean it has to look bland.
+- Budget-Friendly Providing a budget-friendly option can be a great strategy.
+Look for great deals at Ikea, thrift stores, Facebook Marketplace, and Craigslist.
+Just remember, budget-friendly doesn’t mean it has to look bland.

-Now that you’ve found your space and determined your theme next is to build your team!
+Now that you’ve found your space and determined your theme, your next step is to build your Airbnb team.

-Think to yourself, what work will I do, what work will I contract out?
-Consider what you are excited to do, what are you good at, what are weak at.
+Think to yourself, what work will I do?
+What work will I contract out?
+Consider what you are excited to do, what you are good at, and what you are weak at.
 Having a strong team will be key to your success on Airbnb.

 Team members and roles to consider are:

-While many hosts choose to do all of the above; it can be a smart strategy to stick to your strengths and of course consider your time.
-If your only able to host part-time it may be necessary to find some help in the form of a co-host and/or cleaner.
-If your unable to provide anytime to hosting consider a property manager to help you.
+While many hosts choose to do all of the above, it can be a smart strategy to stick to your strengths and of course, consider your time.
+If you're only able to host part-time it may be necessary to find some help in the form of a co-host and/or cleaner.
+If you’re unable to provide any time to hosting, consider hiring a property manager to help you.

 Take your time and consider these questions carefully.
 Look at other Airbnb units in your market and Airbnbs that you really love.
 What are they doing that’s great?
 What would you do to improve?

-Get a second pair of eyes to help on developing your listing.
+Get a second pair of eyes to help in developing your listing.
 Ask a trusted friend or family member to look through your listing and provide honest feedback.

 Consider the SEO of your Airbnb property.
-How can you get your property to rank higher in the search results?
+How can you get your property to rank higher in Airbnb search results?